 Since I know we are all just dying to get to the driver, let's get the tedious work out of the way first.
 Kind of like how you promise a child a piece of candy if they do their chores.

-So for the first 20 minutes, or however long you have, work on your chipping around the green, and mostly putts inside of 10 feet (here’s why).
-If you don’t have access to practice at a golf course, then you might just have to make due with just the chipping element at the driving range.
+So for the first 20 minutes, or however long you have, work on your chipping around the green, and mostly putts inside of 10 feet (here's why).
+If you don't have access to practice at a golf course, then you might just have to make do with just the chipping element at the driving range.

-You are going to be missing more greens than you hit so you NEED to be able to chip proficiently to save par and bogey.
+You are going to be missing more greens than you hit, so you NEED to be able to chip proficiently to save par and bogey.
 Working on putts between 5-10 feet will help your confidence for those testy par saves as well.

 Segment 2: Wedge Play

-This is the next area where you might have to force yourself before you get to the “fun.”
+Wedges are the next area where you might have to force yourself before you get to the "fun."
 Your wedges are your best friends in golf.
 They can help you maneuver out of so many different situations, and prevent those blowup holes.

 Mastering your wedges will lower your scores, no one can argue this point.
-This is exactly why the next segment of your golf practice session will have you working on your wedge shots from 30-100 yards.

 Start off with the awkward distances of 30-75 yards to help develop your feel (here is some help with technique).
 Then you can work your way up to your full swings with your sand, gap, and pitching wedges.

 Most of your shots on the golf course will be from these distances.
 If you ignore them in your golf practice sessions, then you will lack confidence on the course.
-Mangling your wedges from 100, or even 50 yards kills your momentum in your round.
+Mangling your wedges from 100, or even 50 yards, kills your momentum in your round.
 These are the shots where you have the best chance of getting it closer to the pin, not the ones from 150-200 yards out…so worry about these more!

 Segment 3: Full Swings